brian-kissmer/brian-kissmer.github.io/syllabus.md

 Three types of graded assignments will be used to evaluate student performance in the context of the course objectives: coding quizzes, programming projects, and exams.
 Brief descriptions of each assignment type follow.
 See Canvas for more information.
 Due dates for all assignments can be found on Canvas.
 Unless arrangements are made with me, late work will not be accepted.
 In other words, contact me in a timely manner if you have a planned, excused absence or fall ill so that we can work out a plan for late work.

-### Coding Quizzes (10%)
+### Coding and Pre-Lab Quizzes (10%)

 Short (3-5 questions) coding quizzes will be given once every few weeks to assess programming skills (7 total).
 You will take these quizzes via Canvas.
 Most weeks, the coding quiz will be available starting Monday and will close Friday at 11:59 pm.
 You will be able to take the quiz at any time during that time interval.
 You will be allowed to take each quiz a total of 3 times and only your highest score will be retained.

+Pre-Lab quizzes will be due before every lecture.
+These are very simple, easy quizzes that will be designed to help you understand the main goals and methods for each class.
+They are due 30 minutes before the start of lecture with no make-ups.
+The lowest pre-lab quiz will be dropped.

 ### Programming Projects (50%)

 Hands-on experience is essential to mastering computational biology.
 Thus, a key focus of this course will be regular programming projects, 6 total.
 This will involve applying coding skills we have covered to problems in the biological sciences.
 Each project will culminate in:
 1. Annotated computer code or
-2. A write-up/interpretation along with embedded computer code and visualizations.
+2. A write-up/interpretation along with embedded computer code and visualizations or
+3. A group presentation on a method and its results.

 ### Midterm Exam (18%) and Final Exam (22%)